 If you recently lost your job in Nevada, you may qualify for a new health insurance plan.
-If you’re facing a sudden change such as unemployment in your life, you want to make sure that you’re prepared in other areas, such as maintaining your health insurance.
+If you’re facing a sudden change (qualifying life event), such as unemployment in your life, you want to make sure that you’re prepared in other areas, such as maintaining your health insurance.
 Losing your job in Nevada could mean a new health insurance plan and potentially saves you money on your monthly premium cost for health insurance for individuals and families.

 How does losing my job make me eligible for a Special Enrollment Period?

 Having a life and income change, such as losing your job in Nevada, may qualify you for a new health insurance plan during a special enrollment period (SEP) through Nevada Health Link.
 While you are required to report any life and income changes, you want to make sure to declare your unemployment status because it could help you find the best coverage and savings for you and your family.

 How do I report a life and income change from a job change?